Cozy-Finance/protection-market-lists/README.md

-# @cozy-finance/protection-market-lists (alpha)
+# @cozy-finance/market-lists (alpha)

-This repo is a fork of Uniswap's [token lists](https://github.com/Uniswap/token-lists) which modifies them to serve as protection market lists or protected investment lists for the Cozy protocol.
+This repo is a fork of Uniswap's [token lists](https://github.com/Uniswap/token-lists), modified to serve as market lists for protected investments using the Cozy protocol.

 This content in this repo is a work in progress and should not be used at this time.
-The current state of this repo is below, where `DONE` indicates that all updates for that file are complete or no work was needed, and a `todo` indicates that file is still a work in progress.
+The current state of this repo is below, where `DONE` indicates that all updates for that file are complete or no work was needed, and a `todo` indicates that a file is still a work in progress.

 ```
+README.md                                          todo: update references from tokenList to marketList
 src/
-├── diffTokenLists.ts                              todo: update to diff ProtectionMarket Info
+├── diffTokenLists.ts                              todo: update to diff Market Info
 ├── getVersionUpgrade.ts                           DONE
 ├── index.ts                                       DONE
 ├── isVersionUpdate.ts                             DONE
 ├── minVersionBump.ts                              todo: verify this works after diffTokenLists is updated
 ├── nextVersion.ts                                 DONE
-├── protectionmarketlist.schema.json               DONE
+├── marketlist.schema.json               DONE
 ├── types.ts                                       todo: updated with new types, but those types are not yet finalized
 ├── versionComparator.ts                           DONE
 │